 Stroll around!
 Walk up North Houston Street and down Victory Park Lane.
 Enjoy the only green area.
 Take your picture outside the American Airlines Center.
 Rent electric scooters for $1/hour.

 House of Blues has a venue in Dallas.
 There are concerts almost every day.
 Local, national, and international bands play all kinds of music, from jazz to blues to hip-hop.
 Sundays are different.
-The serve brunch to the beat of live Gospel music.
-I’ve never eaten at a restaurant, but I have used the bar(s) before and during concerts.
+They serve brunch to the beat of live Gospel music.
+I’ve never eaten at a restaurant but have used the bar(s) before and during concerts.

 Where to eat

-There are many good places to eat in Victory Park, just as there are in Dallas.
-I can recommend Mesero‘s queso as an appetizer, washed down with a Paloma cocktail (tequila and grapefruit juice).
-Also, the pizza at Olivella’s is very good.
-I had white pizza (no tomato sauce, two kinds of mozzarella and spinach) and I loved it.
-Café Victoria is very pretty, and Cook Hall, inside the W Hotel, is a fun gastropub.
-Billy Can Can serves modern Texas food.
+There are many good places to eat in Victory Park, just as in Dallas.
+I recommend Mesero‘s queso, washed it down with a Paloma cocktail (tequila and grapefruit juice) as an appetizer.
+Also, the pizza at Olivella’s is delicious.
+I had white pizza (no tomato sauce, two kinds of mozzarella and spinach), and I loved it.
+Café Victoria is beautiful, and Cook Hall, inside the W Hotel, is a fun gastropub.
+Billy Can Can serve modern Texas food.
 Dibs on Victory has a large patio overlooking Victory Plaza.

 Perot Museum of Nature and Science

 Perot Museum of Nature and Science is Dallas’ most modern museum.
 I do recommend it if you visit Dallas with the kids.
-Children learn by doing, touching, and playing with anything from how the human body works, to new technologies, or natural resources.
+Children learn by doing, touching, and playing with anything, from how the human body works to new technologies or natural resources.
 My favorite room is, of course, the dinosaurs and early mammals.
-Science is not my thing, although the earthquake simulator is a ton of fun!
+Science is not my thing, although the earthquake simulator is fun!

 Where can I park?

-There isn’t really a lot of street parking available, but there are many parking garages.
+There isn’t a lot of street parking available, but many parking garages exist.
 The hourly fee is $5.
 However, if you eat at any local restaurant, remember to validate your ticket to park for free for two hours.